 Internally publish the results of their risk assessment

-You might have worked on a risk assessment directly with the owner of an SMB or their lead marker.
+You might have worked on a risk assessment directly with the owner of an SMB or their lead marketer.
 But if multiple people are involved in the business, it’s a good idea to keep them in the loop too.
 When everyone has the same potential risks flagged in their minds, it’s much easier to avoid them (or to rapidly identify them if they do occur).

 Establish clear crisis management responsibilities